Screen Share While Livestreaming

-Let’s talk about: (1) how creator and streaming professionals are using screen share in their broadcasts, (2) what can you do with screen share within Melon, (3) how screen share interacts with different operating systems.
+Below we'll discuss: (1) how creators use screenshare in their broadcasts, (2) what you can do with screen share on Melon, (3) how screen share interacts with different operating systems.

-What can you do with screen share within Melon?
+What can you do with screen share on Melon?

-- You can share a specific browser tab or a specific application
+- Share a browser tab or a specific application

 How do I share audio while I screen share?

-Great and how does screen share interact with different operating systems?
+How does screen share interact with other operating systems (OS)?

-As you review the table below - please know that these differences are due to how browsers, operating systems, and Melon interact.
-So this is outside our control and while we wish to make it uniform across all systems, we are bound by the rules of how these systems are build.
+Please know that these differences are due to how browsers, operating systems, and Melon interact.
+So this is outside our control and while we wish to make it uniform across all systems, we are bound by the rules of how these systems are built.

-Please note: Audio is currently not supported on Firefox browser.
+Audio is currently not supported using a Firefox browser.

 If you have ideas for our team on what to build next - we'd love to hear from you and are eager to support your streams.
 Please reach us via [email protected] or message us on our socials.
 Happy streaming!